briangershon/openzeppelin-erc721-upgradeable/README.md

     cd contract
     npm test

+Before making many changes, definitely gain more familiarity with Upgradeable contracts, such as how they work, and considerations when you change them: <https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable> and follow link to details on the Proxy too: <https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies#the-constructor-caveat>.

 ## Deploying

 Deploying an upgradeable contract is a bit more complex and 3 contracts are required on initial deploy.